Fuengirola, being my home away from home, is a place where I spend a lot of time.

 From Fuengirola Marina (Puerto de Fuengirola), you have an option to choose from a number of boat trips, starting from 35 euros for a short 1-2 hour cruise, all the way up to 350 euros for a private charter.

-In addition to these cruises, you can also take the boat as a way to commute to Benalmadena – the trip costs 16 euros per person and you can find details here.
+In addition to these cruises, you can also take the boat as a way to commute to Benalmadena – the trip costs 16 euros per person.

 What better way to end the day than by a private picnic on an empty beach!